mahilab/Syntacts/gui.md

 - The Designer is the first tab located in the center of the GUI.
 - This is where you can drag Signals to create your desired cue.
-- You can combine Signals using different processes.
-Signals can be mixed using basic arithmetic.
-Multiplying and adding Signals can be thought of as an element-wise operation between two vectors.
 - You can also change the frequency of Signals by using your mouse to move the frequency toggle.

 # Sequencer